Tomasdfgh/K_Means_Algorithm/README.md

 Finally this step will be repeated until the centroids have rested in their final positions and the clusters are clearly being defined.
 Such as below
 ![Figure_1](https://user-images.githubusercontent.com/86145397/196065549-f739a94b-60b9-4597-aecf-4939f8e5f766.png)

+This example is only for data points in 3 dimensions.
+The algorithm that I designed can be generalized up to n dimensions.
+In another word, the data points that have as many dimensions as neccessary.